annie2010/aws-biglambda/README.md

     * 2a) SELECT SUBSTR(sourceIP, 1, 8), SUM(adRevenue) FROM uservisits GROUP BY SUBSTR(sourceIP, 1, 8)

 NOTE: Only a subset of the queries could be run since AWS Lambda currently supports a maximum container size of 1536MB.
 The benchmark is designed to increase the output size by an order of magnitude for the a,b,c iterations.
-Given that the output size doesn't fit in Lambda memory, we currently can't get the final output.
+Given that the output size doesn't fit in Lambda memory, we currently can't process to compute the final output.

 ```
 |-----------------------|---------|---------|--------------|